-2011 was a truly memorable wildlife photography year for me as I travelled to some wonderful locations to photograph some of the greatest species that mother nature has to offer.
-I also fulfilled many personal goals when it came to getting photographs in national parks that I have wanted to visit for a long time.
+2011 was a truly memorable wildlife photography year for me as I travelled to some beautiful locations to photograph some of the most significant species that mother nature has to offer.
+I also fulfilled many personal goals when it came to getting photographs in national parks that I’d wanted to visit for a long time.

-For many years the Kalahari Gemsbok Park was the only park in South Africa that I had never visited, and by the time I had the means to get there, it had been extended into Botswana and had been renamed as the Kgalagadi Transfrontier Park.
+For many years the Kalahari Gemsbok Park was the only park in South Africa that I’d never visited.
+By the time I had the means to get there, it had been extended into Botswana and had been renamed as the Kgalagadi Transfrontier Park.

-Twee Rivieren (Two rivers) is the southernmost camp that I stayed in with the best facilities in the Park.
-The two rivers (Nossob and Auob) that converge north of the camp have not flowed since the early 70’s and the roads you travel on, wind along the dry riverbeds punctuated with the welcome waterholes that provide water for the animals that live there.
+Twee Rivieren (Two rivers) is the southernmost camp that I stayed in with the best facilities within the park.
+The two rivers (Nossob and Auob) that converge north of the camp have not flowed since the early ’70s and the roads you travel on, wind along the dry riverbeds punctuated with the welcome waterholes that provide water for the animals that live there.
 I also stayed in Mata Mata and Nossob camps.

-I was using a 4×4 for the entire trip and although the Park authorities say that a normal 2×4 sedan is good enough, occasionally the verges along the sides of the road make it difficult for people in lower vehicles to spot and photograph wildlife that are further from the road.
-There were also areas of thick sand on the roads and a few 2×4 vehicles had to be retrieved much to the amusement of the 4×4 community.
+I was using a 4×4 for the entire trip.
+Although the Park authorities say that a regular 2×4 sedan is good enough, occasionally the verges along the sides of the road make it difficult for people in lower vehicles to spot and photograph wildlife that is further from the road.
+There were also areas of thick sand on the roads, and a few 2×4 cars had to be retrieved much to the amusement of the 4×4 community.

-The birds of prey was another focus of my trip and I managed to get some fantastic photos of the various birds from the majestic Martial Eagle to the diminutive Pygmy Falcon.
-Owls also were a predominant feature and I spent many hours photographing the various large species.
+The birds of prey was another focus of my trip, and I managed to get some fantastic photos of the various birds from the majestic Martial Eagle to the diminutive Pygmy Falcon.
+Owls also were a predominant feature, and I spent many hours photographing the different large species.

-This treasure of a wilderness area is without a doubt the best park in South Africa.
-It can be difficult to get to and requires a lot more planning than say, the Kruger National Park, but the landscape and the creatures that call it home make this one of Africa’s finest.
+This treasure of a wilderness area is, without a doubt, the best park in South Africa.
+It can be challenging to get to and requires a lot more planning than say, the Kruger National Park, but the landscape and the creatures that call it home make this one of Africa’s finest.

-This is the biggest post I have uploaded so far and I hope that it conveys the magic of the Kalahari.
+This is the biggest post I have uploaded so far, and I hope that it conveys the magic of the Kgalagadi and wider Kalahari.

 Kalahari Lion